Kindred Spirits - Aunt Bessie and Cousin Eugene

 Bessie had married this man that I do not think anyone much liked, but you never let on with family you didn’t like one of them.
 You said hello and then tried to keep your distance to not be forced into conversation with them.
 I think he may have been an alcoholic and I don’t remember him working anywhere ever and Bessie was just about the poorest soul I ever knew that wasn’t homeless.
 Her clothes just hung on her paper-thin body and I can never remember her sitting down or relaxing.
 She just kept moving and working and being as polite as she knew how to be.

 “Nobody is so weird others can't identify with them.” ― Rebecca Miller

 When Your Husband Meets Your Weird Family

-My husband and I had gone to visit my sister for a few days near my Aunt Bessie and there was a store at the end of the two lane road in front of her house.
-My husband had walked there for some reason and on his way back this man stopped him and said get on in and when my husband hesitated not even being far from the house anyway, the man then slapped my husband on the arm and said, “You don’t know me do you?”
+My husband and I had gone to visit my sister for a few days near my Aunt Bessie and there was a store at the end of the two-lane road in front of her house.
+My husband had walked there for some reason and on his way back this man stopped him and said get on in the car and when my husband hesitated not even being far from the house anyway, the man then slapped my husband on the arm and said, “You don’t know me, do you?”

 How you have treated others who have passed.

 Do you feel you did the best you could have or do you recall with regret?

 “The most important thing in communication is hearing what isn't being said.
 The art of reading between the lines is a life long quest of the wise.” ― Shannon